 Final Thoughts

-Once you’ve dialed in the grind and the dosage, the French Press is a very easy way to make great coffee. if you don’t have a French Press already, check out Buying a French Press – Picking the Right One.
+Once you’ve dialed in the grind and the dosage, the French Press is a straightforward way to make great coffee. if you don’t have a French Press already, check out Buying a French Press – Picking the Right One.
 You can also use the French Press to make Cold Brew Coffee.